-- Our school is expanding the safety program to include the Standard Response Protocol 0 (SRP).
-The SRP is based on these four actions.
-Lockout, Lockdown, Evacuate and Shelter.
-In the event of an emergency, the action and appropriate directions will be called on the PA. - Lockout "Secure the Perimeter" \geq - Lockdown "Locks, Lights, Out of Sight" Evacuate "To the Announced Location" \geq - ≻ - Shelter "For a Hazard Using Safety Strategy" ≻ - Hold!
-In your classroom, Clear the halls. ≻ - All drills will be preceded by an announcement of such drill no earlier than five minutes prior to the drill.
+- A critical ingredient in the safe school recipe is the classroom response to an incident at school.
+Weather events, fire, accidents, intruders and other threats to student safety are scenarios that are planned and trained for by students, teachers, staff and administration. - > SRP - Our school is expanding the safety program to include the Standard Response Protocol (SRP).
+The SRP is based on these five actions.
+Lockout, Lockdown, Evacuate, Shelter and Hold.
+In the event of an emergency, the action and appropriate directions will be called on the PA. - Lockout "Secure the Perimeter" - > Lockdown "Locks, Lights, Out of Sight" - Evacuate "To the Announced Location" - > Shelter "For a Hazard Using Safety Strategy" - > Hold!
+In your classroom, Clear the halls. - All drills will be preceded by an announcement of such drill no earlier than five minutes prior to the drill.
 In the event an announcement is not made, this is an indication to the staff and students that the opportunity at hand is real.
 If not, then an announcement after the fact will be made informing building occupants that the alarm sounding is a drill.